newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 Linux, Mac OS X: `export ANDROID_HOME=/Path/To/Your/Android/Sdk`

+Alternatively you can create a file called "local.properties" with the following content: `sdk.dir /Path/To/Your/Android/Sdk`

 ## Running the project
 Gradle let's you easily run a project from the commandline.
 Just use the gradlew command specify your target platform and the run command for that platform.